 When we got to the restaurant, I saw a sign on the door that made me furious.

 Hold up, I thought.
 How is it that downtown water is cool, but three blocks over, the water is making children sick?

 Mo and I spent a lot of time during dinner talking about Flint, how angry we were at the situation, and what more we could do to help.
 Later on in the meal, we were approached by the people at the table behind us.
 They were from some governmental agency, and had overheard our conversation.
 I asked them what they were doing in Flint, and they said they were surveying residents about how they felt about the water crisis.

 How they feel?

-Thousands upon thousands of kids exposed to extreme levels of lead in the water and the government apparently tried to cover it up — how the fuck do you think they feel?
+Thousands upon thousands of kids exposed to extreme levels of lead in the water and the government apparently tried to — how the fuck do you think they feel?

 Don’t nobody feel good about this.
 It’s a crisis.

 I’m telling y’all.
 Anyone can go up there and see.